Rock-Band-Road-Crew/rb3dlc-to-rb2/README.md

 This is the repo for Rock Band 3 DLC converted over to Rock Band 2.
 Note that some of these CONs will be updated over time.
-It's highly recommended to put the DLCs into packs before installing.
+It's highly recommended to put the DLCs into packs before installing, if installing in bulk.

 ## DLC Songs Completed:
 *  Puddle of Mudd Pack (She Hates Me (Uncensored), Blurry, Control)